Telefonica/opengateway-developers-website/catalog/numberverification/samplecode_numberverification.md

 ## Code samples
 > **.callout_warn** These are code examples
-> - Remember to replace 'my-app-id' and 'my-app-secret' with [the credentials of your app](https://sandbox.opengateway.telefonica.com/my-apps).
+> - Remember to replace 'my-app-id' and 'my-app-secret' with the credentials of your app.
+(If you are using our Sandbox, you can get them [here](https://sandbox.opengateway.telefonica.com/my-apps)).
 > - Remember also to replace "aggregator/opengateway-sdk" with the SDK from your aggregator.
 If you are using our sandbox SDK, check info and installation of de Sandbox SDK [here](../../gettingstarted/sandbox/sdkreference.md)

 ### Frontend